 The 5 Most Common Customer Complaints

-- This is an obvious one, but the most common customer complaints that people submit through the Phorest feedback emails are people unhappy with their style or treatment.
-Rude staff is a common one too!
+This is an obvious one, but the most common customer complaints that people submit through the Phorest feedback emails are people being unhappy with their style or treatment.
+Oh, and rude staff is a common one too!

-- Children – we see that an awful lot of client complaints that are centered around children.
-Some around the children of other clients but mainly around the children of the owner, running around the salon annoying the client.
-It is absolutely fair for the client to be angry.
-People can take it very personally when criticism of their children is involved, but the client is there to be pampered and wowed and often to get away from the trials and tribulations of their own family life!
+We see an awful lot of client complaints centred around children.
+Some around of other clients’ kids, but mainly around the owner’s ones, running around the salon annoying the client.
+It is fair for the customer to be angry.
+People can take it very personally when criticism of their children is involved, but the client is there to be pampered and wowed, and often is trying to get away from the trials and tribulations of their personal family life!
+Click here for more about dealing with youngsters in your salon.

-- Being rushed – here’s a common one – “I rang ahead to say I was late.
-They never told me to not come in or that they couldn’t take me but I wish they would have, I was just rushed through etc. etc.’ This is a really tricky one.
+This is a really tricky one.
 You don’t want to take them in late if you’re really busy, but if you don’t they’re going to end up with a competitor and potentially you’ve lost a client for life.
 When booking in appointments, try to be crafty about using your slots.
-Leave a little buffer for late turn-ups and never sacrifice quality of service for quantity of clients.
+Leave a little buffer for late turn-ups, and never sacrifice quality of service for quantity of clients.
 Remember this is all about the experience and how good they feel and look afterwards.
-Cutting corners is impossible if you’re aiming to be the best at what you do.
+If you’re aiming to be the best at what you do, cutting corners is impossible i.

-- Long-term clients just not feeling the love anymore.
 It’s easy to get complacent about somebody who has been going to your salon for a decade.
 Don’t.
-These are the people that have built your success, so always making the effort to wow them is important because it not only shows loyalty, but it’s the most effective way to grow your salon considering the average retention rate in hair and beauty is only 17%!!
+These are the people that have built your success, so always making an effort to ‘wow’ them is important.
+It not only shows loyalty, but it’s the most effective way to grow your salon considering the average retention rate in hair and beauty is only 17%!!

-All-in-all it’s never a pleasant experience dealing with customer complaints, but trust us, it happens every salon now and again.
-Prevention is important, but dealing with it in the right way and making a real effort to make amends is absolutely critical in a world so connected on social media.
-Thanks for reading.
-Need some advice?
-Mail us on email@example.com.
+All-in-all, it’s never a pleasant experience to deal with customer complaints, but trust us, it happens to every salon.
+Prevention is important, but making a real effort to make amends is absolutely critical in a world so connected on social media.